 MSB acts as a facilitator for the different authorities, supporting them to take the best decisions based on relevant information.
 They also provide support in the form of such things as providing tents for COVID-19 testing or allocating duty officers to districts, if they do not have the available resources.

 “A typical example of this was when MSB was approached by the 1177 Vårdguiden, (Swedish Healthcare Guide and Support Services) to help resolve a complex situation.
 Funeral directors were enquiring about how they should cope with an increased need for funeral services,” continues Linda.
 “We brought together experts from different authorities and ran meetings in order to define a viable strategy, which was documented, made available centrally, and communicated to all stakeholders.
 Rather than leaving local authorities to define their own strategies, we facilitated a national guideline for managing funerals.”

-“We were also involved in assisting the responsible authorities with defining and prioritizing the roles of critical employees within society,” explains Linda.
-“We worked closely with authorities to define and communicate roles that are essential to ‘keep things moving’ throughout the country within the four tier list of prioritized categories.
+“We were also involved in assisting the responsible authorities with defining and prioritising the roles of critical employees within society,” explains Linda.
+“We worked closely with authorities to define and communicate roles that are essential to ‘keep things moving’ throughout the country within the four tier list of prioritised categories.
 These ranged from healthcare workers to supermarket employees.
 Neither me nor Robin made the list though!”

 Implementing communication protocols

 Much of the work done by Robin revolved around communication.
 In the early days of the pandemic, meetings were held twice weekly with central and regional actors.
 The information they provided was then compiled into a situation report, which was shared with all the relevant central and local authorities.
 The meetings are now held weekly, following the same protocol that was set out by Robin in the first few meetings.

 Discover how you can build your Incident and Crisis Management capability with our advisory services.

 Building trust through transparency